 As described in detail under the heading "Compensation Discussion and Analysis," the executive compensation programs are designed to attract, motivate, and retain the Named Executives, who are critical to the Company's success.
 Under these programs, the Named Executives are rewarded for the achievement of specific annual, long-term and strategic goals, corporate goals, and the realization of increased stockholder value.
-Please read the "Compensation Discussion and Analysis" included in this Proxy Statement for additional details about the executive compensation programs, including information about the fiscal year 2013 compensation of the Named Executives.
-In particular, with respect to 2013 fiscal year incentive compensation paid to the Named Executives, reference is made to the discussion in the "Compensation Discussion and Analysis" included in this Proxy Statement regarding the impact of the sale of Landstar Supply Chain Solutions, Inc., and its wholly owned subsidiary, Landstar Supply Chain Solutions LLC, to XPO Logistics, Inc., completed on December 28, 2013.
-As further described above, at the recommendation of management, the Compensation Committee used its negative discretion, as provided under the EICP, to reduce Named Executives' individual bonus amounts from a 4.78 multiple of each Named Executive's participation percentage to amounts ranging between approximately 0.93 and 1.05 of a one-time bonus amount and approved the distribution of the amount of bonus pool generated under the EICP that was not distributed to the Named Executives as bonus compensation paid to other Landstar employees.
+Please read the "Compensation Discussion and Analysis" included in this Proxy Statement for additional details about the executive compensation programs, including information about the fiscal year 2014 compensation of the Named Executives.

 The Compensation Committee continually reviews the compensation programs for the Named Executives to ensure they achieve the desired goals of aligning the Company's executive compensation structure with current market practices and the stockholders' interests.
 While the Compensation Committee determines the compensation of the Named Executives in the manner described in the "Compensation Discussion and Analysis," the Company understands that the stockholders may be particularly interested in the connection between our Chief Executive Officer's compensation and the Company's performance, as well as the long-term trend of the Chief Executive Officer's total compensation relative to the stockholders' return.
-As set forth on the Summary Compensation Table included in this Proxy Statement, 89% of the Chief Executive Officer's total compensation for 2013 was "performance-based" (as discussed in "Compensation Discussion and Analysis").
+As set forth in the Summary Compensation Table included in this Proxy Statement, a significant portion of total compensation paid to the Company's Chief Executive Officer as well as the other Named Executives was "performance based (as discussed in "Compensation Discussion and Analysis").